orassayag/world-covid-19-data-cra/README.md

 ## License

-This application has an UNLICENSED license.
+This application has an MIT license.